 The Company has concluded that the Series D Preferred Stock is more akin to an equity-type instrument than a debt-type instrument.
 As the embedded conversion option in the Series D Preferred Stock is clearly and closely related to an equity-type host, the conversion option does not require classification and measurement as a derivative financial instrument.
-As the Company's common stock price was less than the Series D Preferred Stock's conversion price on the issuance date, the Company did not recognized a BCF.
+As the Company's common stock price was less than the Series D Conversion Price on the issuance date, the Company did not recognized a BCF.

-As of June 30, 2013, no shares of Series D Preferred Stock remain outstanding.
+During 2013, the shares of Series D Preferred Stock were converted into shares of common stock in accordance with their terms.
+Accordingly as of September 30, 2013, no shares of Series D Preferred Stock remain outstanding.